WPBeginner

 There is no way to completely stop people from stealing your images, but there are plenty of ways to discourage and prevent image theft on a WordPress website.

-Here are the 4 most common ways to protect your images in WordPress.
+Here are the 4 most common ways to protect your images in WordPress and how you can check if your image is stolen:

 1. Disable Right Click

-Stealing images from your website is easy because a user can simply right click and select ‘save image as’ to download them.
-You can disable right click on your website and make it more difficult for an average user to steal your image.
+Stealing images from your website is easy because a user can simply right-click and select ‘save image as’ to download the files.
+You can disable right-click on your website and make it more difficult for an average user to steal your image.

-Here are two plugins that you can use to disable right click on images in WordPress.
+Here are two plugins that you can use to disable right-clicking on images in WordPress.

 Envira Gallery

-Simply go to Envira Gallery » Settings and click on the Addons tab.
-Scroll down to locate Protection Addon, and then install and activate it.
+Simply go to Envira Gallery » Addons from your WordPress admin panel.
+Next, navigate to the ‘Protection’ addon and then install and activate it.

-When creating your gallery, click on the Misc tab and scroll down to the bottom.
-You will find the option to enable image protection.
-Check this option and save your gallery.
+When creating your gallery, click on the ‘Misc’ tab and scroll down to the Image Protection Settings.
+You will find the option to ‘Enable Image Protection’.
+Go ahead and check this option and save your gallery.

 You can now add this image gallery anywhere on your WordPress site.
-It will automatically disable right click on images.
+It will automatically disable right-clicking on images.

 2. Use Watermark on Your WordPress Images

-However, you can add watermark tastefully.
+However, you can add watermarks tastefully.
 The goal is to keep the aesthetic appeal of your images while still discouraging people from stealing them.

-Again, we can’t stress enough that Envira is photographer’s best friend.
-It also comes with a Watermarking addon.
-You will need at least a silver license of Envira Gallery to use this addon.
+Envira Gallery comes with a Watermarking addon.
+You will need at least a Plus license of Envira Gallery to use this addon.

-Now when creating a gallery or editing an existing gallery, you will notice the new watermarking tab in gallery settings.
+When creating a gallery or editing an existing gallery, you will notice the new ‘Watermarking’ tab in the gallery settings.

 3. Disable Hotlinking of Images in WordPress